With Customer Feedback, understand what your customers want and offer targeted solutions to retain them over the long term.

 Apple sends NPS surveys via email to rate in-store experiences and reach out to detractors within 24 hours to address concerns and improve customer satisfaction.
 Hyatt maintains a high ASCI score of 78 by capturing customer feedback from various channels, including a dedicated landing page that offers incentives to encourage feedback sharing.

 Sending the survey to customers at the most appropriate and relevant times during their customer journey or interaction with a product or service is essential to retain them.
-Touchpoints may include after a purchase, during a customer service interaction, or after using a specific feature or product.
+Touchpoints may include after purchase, during a customer service interaction, or after using a specific feature or product.

 You can share the survey via in-app, website, email, and sms.
 To maximize the response rate, it's crucial to choose a medium that your customers would prefer to use for giving surveys.
 By selecting the most effective touchpoints and survey channels, you can enhance taking customer feedback and improve customer retention.